PurpleHycinth/PurpleHycinth/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Image Analysis
-- 🌱 I’m currently learning Bsc Data Science
+- 🌱 I’m currently learning MSc ML & AI
 - 👯 I’m looking to collaborate on Machine learning projects
 - 🤔 I’m looking for help with Cyber Security and Psychology
 - 💬 Ask me about Mathematics, Physics, Galaxies
 - 📫 How to reach me: swaralid42@gmail.com
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: i like cats and drawing
+- ⚡ Fun fact: I like cats and drawing humans as cartoons